Epidemic extinction in a simplicial susceptible-infected-susceptible model: Optimal path to Epidemic Extinction

 In the region (III), $x_C$ becomes a repelling fixed point of the rate equation (\ref{eq15}).
 In a stochastic description extinction occurs via a large fluctuation which, acting against an effective entropy barrier, brings the population from $x_A$ directly to the absorbing state $x_C=0$.
-In the WKB language this transition is possible because of the presence of the fluctuational extinction point, $D=\left( 0, p_D=-\ln \beta \right) $, in an extend phase space $\left(x ,p \right) $, see Fig.(\ref{fig2}(b)).
+In the WKB language this transition is possible because of the presence of the fluctuational extinction point, $D$, in an extend phase space $\left(x ,p \right) $, see Fig.(\ref{fig2}(b)).
+Here, the fluctuational extinction point $D$ is the intersection point of the extinction trajectory ($x=0$) and activation trajectory ($p=p_a(x)$, see also Eq.(\ref{eq14})), from which one can easily determine the coordinates of $D$, $D=\left(0, -\ln \beta \right) $.
 The most probable path to extinction is the heteroclinic trajectory connecting the metastable point $A=\left( x_A, 0 \right) $ and the fluctuational extinction point $D$, and then to the absorbing point $C=\left(0, 0 \right) $.
 The action $\mathcal{S}$ along the zero-energy trajectory is given by

 where $F(\cdot)$ is also given in Eq.(\ref{eq20}).